GROUP TOUR PLANNING

 The Reptile and Amphibian Discovery (RAD) Zoo is home to a diverse collection of more than 150 kinds of snakes, turtles, crocodilians, toads, frogs and salamanders from all over the world.
 Meet “Big Al”, a 12 foot long American alligator, and Justin Bieber’s former pet boa constrictor “Johnson”.
 Stop in for the daily Everglades Encounters show focusing on the animals of the Florida Swamps, or witness snakes and crocodilians during feeding time on the weekends.
 From autumn through spring, bring a large group and “Camp with the Crocs” overnight at the zoo.
 Get a souvenir photo taken holding a snake or alligator!
 Show Times: Mon.-Fri.
 3:30pm; Sat.
 11:30am, 2pm, & 4:30pm; Sun.
 1:30pm & 3:30pm.
 Admission charged.

 Immerse yourself in the history of Steele County and Minnesota at the Steele County History Center.
 The beautiful new building is also home to many events throughout the year.
-The Great War exhibit and Toys & Play is now open.
 Visit the Village of Yesteryear next door (guided tours May-September).
 Free-will admission to the History Center.
 Check website for current exhibits.

 STEP BACK IN TIME: OWATONNA GROUP TOUR PACKAGE